Last Updated on October 29, 2023

-A patten bottom may be added to the orthosis with quadrilateral brim so that foot does not touch the ground.
+A patten bottom may be added to the orthosis with a quadrilateral brim so that foot does not touch the ground.
 The weight is transmitted by the orthosis from the orthosis to the patten bottom.

 Torsion shaft used with Above Knee Orthosis

 The torsion shaft may be used in conjunction with an above knee orthosis.
 It is used with a well-fitting pelvic band.
 It controls the rotation at the hips efficiently while allowing the freedom of other movements in all other directions.

 The spinal orthosis may be needed to control trunk motion in various neurological conditions.

 These components are made from a material which is heavier and more rigid.

 The pelvic band serves as a base for spinal orthoses.

 The spinal orthosis consists of

 Extends below the inferior angles of the scapulae and ends midline of the rib cage